asaiatin/asaiatin.github.io/_posts/2022-04-22-Thinking about career capital.md

 Anywho - I wrote this post near about August and a lot has happened since then, the tech stock market has virtually crashed.
 Almost all big tech has had layoffs and Indian companies are following the lead.

-Let's face it - no one thoguht it's sustainable.
+Let's face it - no one thought it wass sustainable.
 Post covid boom - Economic slowdown was expected, crash was imminent, valuation hit were expected but layoffs are always uncomfortable.
 Specially  in firms with comfortable FCF and herculean margin.
 Why would Apple even think of freeze is literally beyond me but it does show that at the end, it's shareholder value that's supreme.
 You were chased by recuriter but it was literally free money then so get off high hourse that you're important.
-No matter your designation of Staff Engineer - ypu're just a number in cost centre side of balance sheet.
+No matter your designation of Staff Engineer - you're just a number in cost centre side of balance sheet.

 This begs to answer if all we do is even worth it.
 Let's clarify one thing before venturing deep, which is :
 <h3> Nothing is ever enough </h3> <br>